malikobaid11/mysql-replication/README.md

 ---

 ## Overview
-MySQL replication synchronizes databases between servers.
-This repository includes:
+MySQL replication is a process that allows you to synchronize databases between a Master and one or more Slave servers.
+This guide covers:

-- **Master-Slave Replication**: One-way replication from Master to Slave.
+    - **Master-Slave Replication: One-way replication from Master to Slave.
-- **Master-Master Replication**: Bi-directional replication between two servers.
+    - **Master-Master Replication: Bi-directional replication between two servers.

 ## Prerequisites
 1. Two servers: